HaloPSA integration: N-sight RMM configuration

 Configure the Alert Recipient

-HaloPSA uses the Dashboard generated Alert and Recovery emails to open and automatically close a ticket within their system.
+HaloPSA uses the N-sight RMM generated Alert and Recovery emails to open and automatically close a ticket within their system.

-Where this option is enabled, the Dashboard generated emails will contain the following non-editable identifiers:
+Where this option is enabled, the N-sight RMM generated emails contain the following non-editable identifiers:

 X-SYSTEMMONITOR-CHECKIDS: 123456